Markenson/csv-metabase-driver/README.md

 If your data contains **date values** check [this video](https://youtu.be/qrTux2jIwns).

-Maybe you could want to see [this one](https://youtu.be/pMiIXPaelyg) about data types.
+Maybe you want to see [this one](https://youtu.be/pMiIXPaelyg) about data types.

 # If you need built it